rixx/speedslides/slides.md

-second time: speedrunning is rigorously defined as playing games really fast, or rather, with the intent to reach a set objective as fast as possible.
+**second time**: speedrunning is rigorously defined as playing games really fast, or rather, with the intent to reach a set objective as fast as possible.
 -->
 ---
-split: intro
+split: definition
 ---

 # slide